 Local governments will need to address a number of specific concerns which may prove critical to meeting future housing needs, especially if housing costs continue to increase at current rates.
 As noted previously, an extraordinarily high growth rate has been realized by multiple-family units and mobile homes.
 Expressed as a proportion of the total housing stock, the importance of this component of the inventory has more than doubled since 1970.
 Presumably, as housing costs rise, future housing needs will increasingly be translated into a greater demand for these less costly housing types.
 While existing community plans provide for a full range of housing types and densities, future decisions regarding public improvements, zoning, and development standards will determine the extent to which multiple-family housing and mobile homes will be successfully utilized in meeting anticipated housing needs.

-Housing assistance provided by Federal and State programs falls into two categories: assistance to homeowners and assistance to renters.
+Housing assistance to renters.
 Within each of these categories, programs address either rehabilitation of existing units or construction of new housing units.
 Some programs assist the individual or family while others assist the owner or developer.